 it is constantly running.
 You may end up paying a significantly higher energy

-bill due to short cycling. - Excessive Wear and Tear: Constantly turning on
+• Excessive Wear and Tear: Constantly turning on

 and off will put greater stress on the mechanical and electrical parts of your